thedini/openBridge/docs/canview.md

 ```
 ./CANView: error while loading shared libraries: libpng12.so.0: cannot open shared object file: No such file or directory
 ```
-in order to fix this we will need to install libpng12, I will include compiling from source but one may also be able to install the .deb in Ubuntu/Debian.
+in order to fix this we will need to install libpng12, one can either compile from source or be able to install the .deb in Ubuntu/Debian.

+### Install

 1) Install Dependencies -- In order to compile you will need to do the following in install dependencies